core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Management of Observations

-As per {{Section 3.1 of RFC7641}}, a client can register its interest in observing a resource at a server, by sending a registration request including the Observe option with value 0.
+As per {{Section 3.1 of RFC7641}}, a client can register its interest in observing a resource at a server, by sending a registration request including the Observe Option with value 0.

-If the server sends back a successful response also including the Observe option, hence confirming that the observation has been registered, then the server registers it as an ongoing observation.
+If the server sends back a successful response also including the Observe Option, hence confirming that the observation has been registered, then the server registers it as an ongoing observation.

 If the client receives back the successful response from the server, then the client likewise registers it as an ongoing observation.

 If, later on, the client is not interested in the observation anymore, it MUST NOT simply forget about it.
-Rather, the client MUST send an explicit cancellation request to the server, i.e., a request including the Observe option with value 1 (see {{Section 3.6 of RFC7641}}).
+Rather, the client MUST send an explicit cancellation request to the server, i.e., a request including the Observe Option with value 1 (see {{Section 3.6 of RFC7641}}).
 After sending this cancellation request, if the client does not receive back a response confirming that the observation has been terminated, the client MUST NOT consider the observation terminated.
 The client MAY try again to terminate the observation by sending a new cancellation request.

 In case a peer A performs a KUDOS execution with another peer B, and A has ongoing observations with B that it is interested to preserve across the key update, then A explicitly indicates it by using the signaling approach embedded in KUDOS and defined in {{preserving-observe-signaling}}.